-To recapitulate: the implementation of the NAFTA not only eliminated all earlier tariff advantages of the CBI countries over Mexico, but created actual-and increasing advantages for Mexico over the CBERA countries, specifically with respect to articles ineligible for the CBERA preference.
+To recapitulate: the implementation of the NAFTA not only eliminated all earlier tariff advantages of the CBI countries over Mexico, but created actual-and increasing-advantages for Mexico over the CBERA countries, specifically with respect to articles eligible u nder the NAFTA, but ineligible for the CBERA preference.
 With the further phasing-in of the NAFTA reductions, the CBERA competitive disadvantage vs. Mexico would be increasing and eventually become quite serious.

 On the other hand, although not directly related to the NAFTA problem, the overall advantages of the CBERA (as well as of the NAFTA) are being diluted in any event by the phasing-in of the implementation of concessions agreed to by the United States in the Uruguay Round of multilateral negotiations and applied to imports from virtually all countries.
+For many imports, the implementation of these concessions is still in progress, to be completed by January 1, 2004.